Gamera: Super Monster

-Gamera: Super Monster (宇宙怪獣ガメラ, Uchū Kaijū Gamera) is a 1980 Japanese kaiju film directed by Noriaki Yuasa and produced by Daiei Film.
-It is the eighth film in the Gamera film series, following the release of Gamera vs. Zigra in 1971.
+Gamera: Super Monster (宇宙怪獣ガメラ, Uchū Kaijū Gamera) is a 1980 Japanese kaiju film directed by Noriaki Yuasa and produced by Daiei International.
+It is the eighth film in the Gamera film series and its first installment by Tokuma Shoten, following the release of Gamera vs. Zigra in 1971, while it is a new story and doesn't share the lore with the previous Showa films.

 Gamera: Super Monster was distributed by New Daiei, and was released theatrically in Japan on 20 March 1980.
 It was followed by Gamera: Guardian of the Universe in 1995, which would mark the beginning of the franchise's Heisei period.

 Plot

 When the evil alien Zanon comes to enslave Earth, all hope seems lost.
 The Earth's resident superheroes, the Spacewomen, are powerless to stop him.
-They must enlist the help of a young boy who has a special connection with the giant turtle Gamera.
-The Friend of All Children then battles Gyaos (a huge vampire bat/pterosaur hybrid), Zigra (an alien shark), Viras (an alien squid), Jiger (a female giant prehistoric dinosaur), Guiron (a knife-headed alien monster) and finally Barugon (an enormous lizard whose tongue sprays a freeze-gas that can freeze things solid and whose back spines emit a powerful rainbow ray that can melt or dissolve any solid object).
-Gamera sacrifices his life in the end to destroy Zanon once and for all and to protect Earth one last time.
+They must enlist the help of a young boy who has a special connection with the giant turtle Gamera, who is potentially a pond slider magically turned into the kaiju by the Spacewomen.
+The Friend of All Children then battles a legion of kaiju sent by Zanon; Gyaos, Zigra, Viras, Jiger, Guiron, and Barugon.

+After successfully defeating villainous monsters, Gamera sacrifices himself in the end to destroy Zanon once and for all and to protect Earth one last time, but his exact fate remains unclear.

 Cast

 Production

+Gamera: Super Monster was the first post-Daiei installment of the franchise by Tokuma Shoten and was produced as an attempt to help Daiei get out of its turbulent financial situation.

-Gamera: Super Monster contains extensive stock footage of the entire Gamera film series, as well as Space Battleship Yamato and Galaxy Express 999.
-Almost all of the footage of Gamera is stock footage.
-The movie was made as an attempt to help Daiei get out of its turbulent financial situation.
+It contains extensive stock footages of the entire Showa Gamera film series, as well as Space Battleship Yamato and Galaxy Express 999.
+Kochira Katsushika-ku Kameari Kōen-mae Hashutsujo and Kinnikuman were also briefly featured and parodied.
+Almost all of the footage of Gamera and his enemies are stock footages from previous films mostly due to budgetary and schedule constraints, and influences from the 1979 Ultraman video by Akio Jissoji (jp) which successfully contributed to revive the Ultra franchise; various materials were lost during the turmoil when Daiei Film was officially declared bankrupt, and a number of suits and props were destroyed either by Noriaki Yuasa himself or a riot among staffs.
+Its production faced additional constraints such as music licenses, and the film didn't utilize music and songs from previous films, including the iconic Gamera March.

+Tamotsu Taga, one of former Daiei Film staffs who had abandoned the near-bankrupt company for P Productions due to the aftermaths of the scrapped project Giant Horde Beast Nezura prior to Gamera, the Giant Monster (1965), participated in Gamera: Super Monster as an editor along with additional crews from P Productions such as Shigeru Shinohara.

 Release

 Gamera: Super Monster was released theatrically in Japan on March 20, 1980, where it was distributed by New Daiei.
+The franchise has prioritized reducing competitions against Toho's Godzilla franchise for financial constraints, and the film was released during the temporal cease of Godzilla film productions.